MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent.md

 #### Configuring the client secret for authentication

-1. Go to the [Azure portal](https://portal.azure.com) and sign in with admin credentials for the tenant.
+1. Go to the [Azure portal](https://portal.azure.com) and sign-in with admin credentials for the tenant.

 2. Open **App Registration** from the navigation pane and go to the appropriate App.
 Under **Manage**, select **Certificates and secrets**.

 3. Select **New Client secret** and select an expiry period for the secret.
 Copy the generated secret and save it because it won't be shown again.

 4. Use this Client secret along with the Application ID to configure the agent.
-You cannot use blank spaces in the **Name** field of the agent.
+You can't use blank spaces in the **Name** field of the agent.
 Alpha numeric characters are accepted.

 #### Using a certificate for authentication